 - Passenger Frontal Module circuit poor electrical connection

 How is the B0020 BUICK code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 DTC B0020 02: Passenger Instrument Panel Air Bag Deployment Loop Stage 2 Short to Ground

 DTC B0020 04: Passenger Instrument Panel Air Bag Deployment Loop Stage 2 Open

 DTC B0020 0D: Passenger Instrument Panel Air Bag Deployment Loop Stage 2 High Resistance

 DTC B0020 0E: Passenger Instrument Panel Air Bag Deployment Loop Stage 2 Low Resistance

-Labor: 1.0The cost of diagnosing the B0020 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B0020 BUICK code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON